Sunak faces calls to sack Braverman after row over Met criticism sign-off

 Senior Tory Sir Bob Neill conceded that her position was “untenable”.

-The Justice Committee Chair told LBC: “I think she’s gone over the line.
+The Justice Committee chairman told LBC: “I think she’s gone over the line.

 A Conservative former Cabinet minister also told PA news agency that Mr Sunak should consider dismissing her if he cannot resolve the situation as the row “undermines” the Tory party.